About Impact & Opportunity Grants

 What is ALICE?

 ALICE households earn above the Federal Poverty Level but do not earn enough to afford the basic cost of living in their county.
-They are often one unexpected expense away from crisis.
-UWSCI invests in programs that support these households and promote long-term economic mobility.
+Because many ALICE households live paycheck to paycheck, even a small, unexpected expense can create financial hardship.

 Funding Focus Areas